Nav: [home][elec][periph][usb-fx2] > [software]

 bench_bulk:EP,L[,CS] bench reading L bytes from endpoint EP (chunk size CS)

-NOTE: This uses libusb is slow on the host side!
+NOTE: This uses libusb and is slow on the host side!

 Also see the examples below for detailed instructions on how to use the CycFX2Prog tool.